The other paradigm to stacking window managers.

 To try and have it all feels dangerously normie.
 Anyway, my edgily non-edgy choice is to attempt to have it all via the System76 GNOME Auto Tiling extension.
 It does a pretty good job.
 It is probably not as smooth or efficient as a radical alternative woudl be but you know what?
 My laptop is fast and my capacity for debugging bespoke bullshit is small.

 If I wanted to be more conventionally unconventional I would need to make another choice: Am I a clever future hipster because I choose the new display protocol, Wayland over the classic X11, or because I choose the tiling window manager over the alternative?
 Currently there are limited options if I want to adopt both styles of futurism at once.
 The only viable one seems to be sway which is a Wayland port of the classic i3 tiling window manager.
 This is now doubly far from classic mainstream options, so some stuff breaks.
-For one thing, they do not support some important things, like NVIDIA GPUs, so it is probably best suited to tiny displays that do not benefit so much from tiling window managers so… OK I’m tapping out of this.
+For one thing, they do not support some important things, like NVIDIA GPUs, so it is probably best suited to tiny displays that do not benefit so much from tiling window managers or maybe AMD GPUs?
+But I do not own one of those so… OK I’m tapping out of this.
 Pop autotiling FTW.

 There are several

 - rickbutton/workspacer: a tiling window manager for Windows

 However, for simplicity one should probably use PowerToys FancyZones, which is supported by Miscrosoft.